adam-omah/milestoneproject1-bandsite/README.md

 End Date:
 Submission Date:

 The project will be based on wireframes contained in the assests folder.
+(Links to wireframes can be found in the text file: /assets/wireframes/Links to wire frames)

 For basic structure Bootstrap has been used alongside HTML and CSS to provide the final result seen when the project is run.